grigorygil99/grigorygil99.github.io/_posts/2023-01-29-sense-certainty-2.md

 - The This as object (immediate and mediated in sc)

-The This is taken as a twofold shape of its being, one shape as 'Now' and the other shape as 'Here'
+The This is taken as a twofold shape of its being, one shape as 'Now' and the other shape as 'Here'.
 Due to these shapes having within them the dialectic, (from the This? or inherently? from the Pure Being?) they will receive a form as intelligible as the This itself is.